buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.6.71 =
+* Bug: Activity - When viewing a comment with many replies that paginate on scroll then the replies where starting to show duplicates of earlier replies

 = 2.6.70 =
 * Bug: Activity - Removed moderator access to be able to delete organizer posts
 * Bug: Activity - When saving a draft post that has an emoji in would show a Wordpress link preview to Wordpress